 This house creates green vibes, which matches with the greenery surrounding it.
 White is truly illuminating the house, and the dark brown orange is accessorizing it.
 Overall, the house is exemplifying the natural beauty of typical well-off Indian houses.

-The houses in India are diverse, unlike in other countries where houses are mass produced and therefore have some uniformity.
+The houses in India are diverse, unlike in other countries where houses are mass-produced and therefore have some uniformity.
 Bricks—white, brown, and yellow—are commonly found in Indian houses.
-However, it is the combination of exterior colors that defines each house and differentiates it from the rest.
+However, it is the combination of exterior colors that define each house and differentiates it from the rest.
+You can check out the bedroom wall combination colour to get the perfect shade of color in your house.